you-zhou/notes/dev.md

 	contents = f.read()
 ```

 This works in exactly the same way as the class example above, albeit it’s more terse.
 The custom_open function executes until it reaches the `yield` statement.
-It then **gives control back to the with statement**, which assigns whatever was yield‘ed to f in the as f portion.
-The finally clause ensures that close() is called whether or
-not there was an exception inside the with.
+It then **gives control back to the with statement**, which assigns whatever was `yield`‘ed to `f` in the `as f` portion.
+The finally clause ensures that `close()` is called whether or not there was an exception inside the with.

+Summary:
 Since the two approaches appear the same, we should follow the Zen of Python to decide when to use which.
-The
-class approach might be better if there’s a considerable amount of logic to encapsulate.
-The function approach might
-be better for situations where we’re dealing with a simple action.
+The class approach might be better if there’s a considerable amount of logic to encapsulate.
+The function approach might be better for situations where we’re dealing with a simple action.